 Candidates must hold full NMC registration or be an UK enrolled student nurse

 Unique Band 5 Career Development Post offering accredited training to support career progression.
 The position is open to Mental Health Nurses, along with LD, Paediatric and General Nursing staff.
-This position would be ideal for recently qualified staff looking to take the next step in their career.
+This position would also be ideal for recently qualified staff looking to take the next step in their career.

 Main duties of the job